Traffic, long lines, waiting too long for a process to end… the result is absolute impatience and bad temper.

 Let’s face it, not all of us are patient when it comes to waiting for such inconveniences to end and feel instant relief the moment things go back smoothly.
 As the saying goes, time is gold… precious, I must say.
 A minute lost is a moment wasted.
 Not that we wanted to rush things our way, but waiting at a time of inconvenience is absolutely ridiculous.

-We’re living in a fast paced world where every second counts.
-So we all tend to have high expectations, whether you need to get to your work/appointment on time and without a hassle, or you’re such in a hurry to have your food served to you in a given time.
+We’re living in a fast paced world where every second count.
+So we all tend to have high expectations, whether you need to get to your work/appointment on time and without a hassle, or you’re such in a hurry to have your food served to you at a given time.
 You just want them to give you consideration.